netdata/netdata/packaging/installer/UPDATE.md

 ![image8](https://cloud.githubusercontent.com/assets/2662304/14253735/536f4580-fa95-11e5-9f7b-99112b31a5d7.gif)

-We suggest actively updating your Netdata Installation.
+We suggest actively updating your Netdata installation.
 We are actively developing it and you should always update to the latest version.

 The update procedure depends on how you installed it: